← All guides

 Will MLX catch up?
 It’s already faster per-operation for both prefill and generation, according to multiple commenters on r/LocalLLaMA.
 The issues are model-specific (hybrid attention support, caching for certain architectures) and runtime-specific (LM Studio’s caching implementation).
 Fixes are in progress (mlx-lm#980).
 Regardless of which engine wins in six months: measure what you actually wait for, not what the counter says while text is streaming.

-Related: How Local LLMs Actually Work on Your Mac —> | What is Ollama? —> | Open WebUI on Mac —>
+Related: Part 2: Same Engine, 37% Slower —> | How Local LLMs Actually Work on Your Mac —> | What is Ollama? —> | Open WebUI on Mac —> | You Bought a Mac Mini.
+Now What? →

 From the Build Log: Local LLMs on a Mac: From Magic to Disappointment —>